 The winter solstice is the shortest day.
-But the earliest sunsets come a couple of weeks before the solstice in the Northern Hemisphere.
-If you’re in the Northern Hemisphere now, your earliest sunsets are in early to mid-December.
+It offers the shortest period of daylight.
+But the earliest sunsets aren’t on the solstice itself.
+Instead, they come a couple of weeks before the winter solstice.
+If you reside in the temperate regions of the Northern Hemisphere, your earliest sunsets are in early to mid-December.

 Why isn’t the earliest sunset on the year’s shortest day?
 You have to think about it in terms of solar noon or midday, the time midway between sunrise and sunset, when the sun reaches its highest point for the day.

 A clock ticks off exactly 24 hours from one noon to the next.
 But the actual days – as measured by the spin of the Earth – are rarely exactly 24 hours long.

 So the exact time of solar noon, as measured by Earth’s spin, shifts in a seasonal way.
 If you measured Earth’s spin from one solar noon to the next, you’d find that – around the time of the December solstice – the time period between consecutive solar noons is actually half a minute longer than 24 hours.

 So – two weeks before the solstice, for example – the sun reaches its noontime position at 11:52 a.m. local standard time.
 Two weeks later – on the winter solstice – the sun reaches its noontime position at 11:59 a.m.
 That’s 7 minutes later.

 The later clock time for solar noon also means a later clock time for sunrise and sunset.
 The result: earlier sunsets before the winter solstice and increasingly later sunrises for a few weeks after the winter solstice.

 The exact date of earliest sunset varies with latitude.
 But the sequence is always the same.
 For the Northern Hemisphere, earliest sunset in early December, winter solstice, latest sunrise in early January.